interledgerjs/ilp-plugin-http/README.md

     // segment after this plugin's own address will be filled where the `%` is
     // when routing packets.

-    secret: 'othersecret', // (required) secret for auth (see Protocol section)
+    // Simple bearer authentication
+    staticToken: 'othersecret', // (required if using simple)

+    // JWT authentication
+    jwtSecret: 'othersecret', // (required if using JWTs)
+    jwtExpiry: 10 * 1000, // how often to sign a new token for auth

     http2: false, // whether `url` uses http2
-    tokenExpiry: 10 * 1000, // how often to sign a new token for auth
     name: 'alice' // name to send in `ILP-Peer-Name` header, for ilp addr.
   }
 })